B.A. or B.S. in Zoo & Conservation Science

 Otterbein is only one of five universities to offer a bachelor’s degree in Zoo and Conservation Science.

 Note: Otterbein’s Zoo and Conservation Science program is competitive, admitting only 24 students to the Zoo Track and 12 students to the Aquarium Track each academic year.
-Students wishing to major in Zoo and Conservation Science must be admitted to Otterbein University as a Pre-Zoo and Conservation major.
-During the first year, students take an introductory course and can then apply to the program at the end of spring semester of their first year.
+Students wishing to major in Zoo and Conservation Science are admitted to Otterbein University as a Pre-Zoo and Conservation major.
+Students apply to the program at the end of spring semester of their first year after taking core biology and chemistry classes, and completing ZOSC 1010, an introduction to zoo science.

 Detailed Curriculum Information